reflection/designmodo-flatuipro-rails/README.md

 ## Thanks
 If you haven't bought it already, please use my Designmodo Affiliate Link (image above)

+Thanks [@jehughes](https://github.com/jehughes) for the blog post that inspired me to stop being lazy and write the demo page generator =)

 ## Changes
 #### 1.1.3.0
 * Support Flat UI Pro 1.1.3